eobermuhlner/kimage/README.md

     kimage [OPTIONS] stack-max
         [FILES]

-Stacks multiple images by calculating a pixel-wise maximum.
+### Stack multiple images by calculating a pixel-wise maximum

 This stacking script is useful to find outliers and badly aligned images.

 ---